-The value of lightweighting in automotive reaches far deeper than zero-to-sixty times and top speeds.
-Safety, manufacturing costs, operating costs, and environmental sustainability can all directly benefit from more clever uses of materials in getting us from point A to B.
+The value of automotive lightweighting reaches far deeper than zero-to-sixty times and top speeds.
+Safety, manufacturing costs, operating costs, and environmental sustainability can all directly benefit from more clever uses of lightweight materials in getting us from point A to B.

-Lighter vehicles, all else equal, reach higher levels of performance: quicker acceleration, more agile cornering, higher top speeds, and shorter stopping distances.
+Lighter vehicle designs, all else equal, reach higher levels of performance: quicker acceleration, more agile cornering, higher top speeds, and shorter stopping distances.

-Where things begin to get interesting is when these effects are coupled and the savings begin to compound and multiply.
-Weight eliminated from the chassis structure permits the use of a smaller and lighter motor, and lighter brakes and suspension.
-Now the whole vehicle weighs substantially less, and the chassis can be revisited and lightened further.
-This all adds up to a potentially higher performance, safer, and more efficient vehicle.
+Where things begin to get interesting is when these effects are coupled, and the savings begin to compound and multiply.
+Vehicle weight eliminated from the chassis structure permits a smaller and lighter motor and lighter brakes and suspension.
+The whole vehicle weighs substantially less, and the chassis can be revisited and lightened further.
+This adds to potentially higher performance, safer, and more efficient vehicles.

 Mass decompounding in an automotive design context.
 With a lighter chassis, a smaller (and lighter) engine is required to achieve the same performance.
-That in turn means smaller brakes to decelerate the lighter vehicle, and a further-lightened chassis to support these lighter subsystems.
-This can add up to secondary mass savings far greater than the initial lightweighting task.
+That, in turn, means smaller brakes to decelerate the lighter vehicle and a further-lightened chassis to support these lighter subsystems.
+This can add to secondary mass savings far greater than the initial weight reduction task.

 This can be even more dramatic with electric vehicles, where the dense batteries make up a considerable fraction of the vehicle’s mass.
 With electric vehicles still (as of writing) playing catchup with the range of their combustion-powered competitors, every extra mile becomes a key value proposition at the dealership.

-These are referred to as “secondary mass savings”, or “mass decompounding”.
-If you’re interested, you can read more about these in this paper from MIT and General Motors .
+These are referred to as “secondary mass savings” or “mass decompounding.”
+You can read more about these in this paper from MIT and General Motors if you’re interested.
 With a blank-sheet design opportunity, they estimate that (on average) every pound of savings on structural, load-bearing parts provides an opportunity to save nearly a pound on subsystems (steering, brakes, suspension, etc.).
 That’s essentially a two-for-one deal!
-This figure decreases as the design cycle progresses and subsystems are locked in, so lightweighting should be considered in design as early as possible to maximize these compounding effects.
+This figure decreases as the design cycle progresses and subsystems are locked in, so weight reduction should be considered in design as early as possible to maximize these compounding effects.

 Beyond the Vehicle